Multi-hop Upstream Anticipatory Traffic Signal Control with Deep Reinforcement Learning: RESULTS DISCUSSION

 \subsection{Synthetic Scenario: Network 1x3}

 Figure \ref{fig:tts-vs-hop} presents the impact of upstream hop information on total time spent (TTS) under three demand levels: (a) undersaturated, (b) slightly saturated, and (c) heavily saturated: \begin{itemize} \item In undersaturated conditions (Figure \ref{fig:tts-vs-undersaturated-demand}), TTS remains nearly constant across 0-hop, 1-hop, and 2-hop scenarios, with minimal variation.
-This indicates that in low-demand conditions, the inclusion of additional upstream hop information has little to no impact on performance.
+This indicates that in low-demand conditions, the inclusion of additional upstream hop information has no adverse impact on performance.
 Since the network is not congested, simpler control using immediate pressures (0-hop) is sufficient to achieve optimal performance. \item In slightly saturated conditions (Figure \ref{fig:tts-vs-slightly-saturated-demand}), TTS begins to show variation across the different hop levels.
 The 1-hop and 2-hop configurations achieve lower TTS than the 0-hop scenario, with the 2-hop configuration yielding the lowest TTS.
-This suggests that under moderate congestion, farsighted pressures (1-hop and 2-hop) enable the agent to allocate green time more effectively, reducing delays by considering upstream traffic conditions. \item In heavily saturated conditions (Figure \ref{fig:tts-vs-heavily-saturated-demand}), the benefits of using farsighted pressure become more pronounced.
-The TTS decreases progressively from 0-hop to 1-hop and further to 2-hop, with the 2-hop scenario achieving the most significant reduction in TTS.
-This demonstrates that when the network is heavily congested, incorporating additional upstream information allows for better traffic management, reducing delays and preventing gridlock more effectively. \end{itemize}
+This suggests that under moderate congestion, farsighted setups (1-hop and 2-hop) enable the agents to coordinate more effectively, reducing delays by considering upstream traffic conditions. \item In heavily saturated conditions (Figure \ref{fig:tts-vs-heavily-saturated-demand}), the benefits of using farsighted pressure still exist.
+The TTS decreases progressively from 0-hop to 2-hop.
+This demonstrates that when the network is heavily congested, incorporating additional upstream information better manages the traffic. \end{itemize}

 The results indicate that farsighted pressure (1-hop and 2-hop) provides substantial benefits in saturated and heavily saturated scenarios by enabling more effective green time allocation based on upstream congestion levels.
 In contrast, in undersaturated scenarios, the additional upstream information does not affect performance, as immediate pressures alone suffice to maintain optimal flow.
 Therefore, multi-hop pressure control improves traffic efficiency for saturated conditions without detriment to undersaturated cases.